DavidDeharbe/CGold/docs/overview/cmake-can-not.rst

 before.
 There are no classes, no maps, no virtual functions or lambdas.
-Even parsing functions input arguments and returning results is something quite tricky for the beginners.  :ref:`CMake <CMake>` is definitely not a language you want to try to experiment with implementation of red-black tree or processing JSON response from server.  **But it does** handle regular development very efficiently and you probably will find it more attractive than XML files, autotools configs or `JSON-like syntax`_.
+Even parsing functions input arguments and returning results is something quite tricky for the beginners.  :ref:`CMake <CMake>` is definitely not a language you want to try to experiment with to implement red-black trees or to process JSON responses from a server.  **But it does** handle regular development very efficiently and you probably will find it more attractive than XML files, autotools configs or `JSON-like syntax`_.